 How to Become an NGH Board Certified Hypnotist

-This year at the 2014 NGH Convention, I completed all requirements for Board Certification.
+In 2014 I completed all requirements for Board Certification at the NGH Convention, and will share in this post how you can do the same.
 In general, if you have an ethical and legitimate practice there is nothing to worry about.
-You have to be an NGH member for a year and be in practice either full or part time for a year before you can apply, and there's a fair amount of work involved in getting all the paperwork together and studying, but it's worth it.
+You have to be an NGH member for a year and be in practice either full or part time for a year before you can apply.
+There's a fair amount of work involved in getting all the paperwork together and studying, but it's worth it.
 I highly recommend that everyone put this on their calendar.

 So how do you become a certified hypnotherapist?
 The official requirements are outlined on the NGH website here: https://ngh.net/membership/membership-designations/ngh-board-certification-requirements/.
 On that page you'll find the application which you can download and the preparation booklet.

-Out of 14,000 NGH members only 500 are boardcertified, and when I asked about this the answer is that many people don't take the time to do it, and it's only offered a few times a year, once for sure at the convention each year and maybe at Solid Gold if there are enough people interested.
-If there's enough people interested and wanting to do it at Solid Gold I recommend you submit your information and application early to ensure it will be offered in February, otherwise you can do it at the convention next year.
+Out of 14,000 NGH members only 500 are board certified.
+When I asked about this the answer was that many people don't take the time to do it, and it's only offered a few times a year, once for sure at the convention each year and maybe at Solid Gold if there are enough people interested.
+If there's enough people interested and wanting to do it at Solid Gold, I recommend you submit your information and application early to ensure it will be offered in February, otherwise you can do it at the convention next year.

 - Be in the NGH for a full year and be in practice full or part time for one full year as well.